 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/events-lqxeegzi/post/nothing-about-youth-without-youth-advancing-decent-work-and-social-A7NIuHklYmbVA9D</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/apprenticeships-0015jcqv/post/your-rights-are-your-superpowers-youth-rights-at-work-5BVcr7LPrQ3fnaL</guid>

 </item>